rodneyshupe/Cookbook/Recipes/Entrees/Poultry/ThaiChickenCurry.rst

 Directions
 ----------

-1. Cook onion and garlic in oil until softened - but not too soft
-2. Mix flour and curry powder together, and add to onion mixture.
-   Stir well for a minute
+1. Cook onion and garlic in oil until softened but not too soft.
+Mix flour and curry powder together, add to the onion mixture, and stir well for a minute.
-3. add the coconut milk.
-Stir in apricot jam and saracha.
-4. Add in chicken and allow all to warm through.
-Serve on rice and garnish with a little fresh chopped cilantro
+2. Add the coconut milk, then stir in apricot jam and saracha.
+Add chicken and warm through.
+Serve on rice and garnish with a little fresh chopped cilantro.

 Notes
 -----